-- 1 Open the air control all the way (push it in).
-Open the bypass (pull it out). - 2 Open the door slightly.
-Let airflow inside the firebox stabilize before opening the doors fully. - 3 Load wood onto the fire.
+- 1 Open the air control all the way (pull out).
+Open the bypass (pull out). - 2 Open the door slightly.
+Let the airflow inside the firebox to stabilize before opening the doors fully. - 3 Load wood onto the fire.

 Overnight Burn